signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 > so much the greater is its pain or pleasure."
 > --- Dante, *Inferno*, 6.
 106-109

 So far, you've been using *for* and *while* loops in R for iteration.
 There are, however, benefits to a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) approach.
+Like with the above quote from Dante's *Inferno*, the simplicity and elegance of functional programming paradigms, as manifested in the `*apply()` functions (among others), can be very powerful -- however, there are nuances to understand, and if you don't, you may end up painfully confused by the bugs you encounter.

 In an iterative style, we *loop* through values and successively manipulate each value, whereas in a functional style we *apply* some function to every value independently.
 It's easiest to illustrate with an example.